tdwg/annotations/Meetings/TDWG2016/Notes.md

      }

+Some questions (inn relation to data quality assertions):

+Mechanism in the body or the creator?
+Discussion, seems good fit to creator.
+Generator is defined as what serialized the annotation, which might or might not be the same software as the Mechanism.

+Initial values in the target or the body?
+Discussion, perhaps best represented in the body.

 Suggestion- oa:body, add a type, DWCDocument.
 Add a type JSONBody.

 Path forward: Action item: put an issue into the AIG github presence to draft a charter for TG.
 Action item: send email to TDWG content about this issue soliciting interest.